Duchenne muscular dystrophy (DMD) is a progressive condition diagnosed in childhood. It causes all the muscles in the body to gradually weaken.

 It is caused by a fault, known as a mutation, on the dystrophin gene.
 Dystrophin is a protein that protects muscles; without it, muscles are easily damaged, and their strength and function is weakened.
 It eventually affects all the muscles in the body, including the heart and lungs.

 DMD almost always affects boys.
 It is typically diagnosed in childhood between the age of three and six.

 DMD is classified as a rare disease.
 It is the most common and severe form of muscular dystrophy, which mainly affects males, and can affect any ethnicity.
 The following statistics are approximations.

 people living with DMD in the UK

-male births affected world wide
+live male births affected world wide

-children are diagnosed with DMD globally each year
+children born with DMD globally each year

 Clinical trials are research studies that explore whether a medical treatment is effective and safe for humans.